JeffDeCola/my-cheat-sheets/software/infrastructure-as-a-service/cloud-services-compute/google-cloud-platform-cheat-sheet/google-compute-engine.md

-`google compute engine (gce)` _which is part of [gcp](https://github.com/JeffDeCola/my-cheat-sheets/tree/master/software/infrastructure-as-a-service/cloud-services-compute/google-cloud-platform-cheat-sheet) provides high performance scalable VMs (Virtual Machines)._
+`google compute engine (gce)` _which is part of [gcp](https://github.com/JeffDeCola/my-cheat-sheets/tree/master/software/infrastructure-as-a-service/cloud-services-compute/google-cloud-platform-cheat-sheet) provides high performance scalable Virtual Machine (VM) instances that you can use to run a service / App._

 Documentation and reference,